survivejs/react-book/manuscript/04_implementing_notes.md

   // Alternatively we could `bind` at `constructor` using
   // a line such as this.addNote = this.addNote.bind(this);
   addNote = () => {
-    this.setState({
+    // It would be possible to write this in an imperative style.
+    // I.e., through `this.state.notes.push`.
+    //
+    // I tend to favor functional style whenever that makes sense.
+    // Even though it might take more code sometimes, I feel
+    // the benefits (easy to reason about, no side effects)
+    // more than make up for it.
+    //
+    // Libraries, such as Immutable.js, go one notch further. this.setState({
       notes: this.state.notes.concat([{
         id: uuid.v4(),